murchandamus/bips/bip-update-process.md

 ## Rationale

+[^capitalization]: **When is Bitcoin capitalized and when is it lowercased?**
+    This document refers to the currency and the concept as lowercase bitcoin, and only uses capitalized Bitcoin in proper nouns.
 [^standard-track]: **Why was the Specification type introduced?**
     The definitions of Informational and Standards Track BIPs caused some confusion in the past.
 Due to Informational BIPs being described as optional, Standards Track BIPs were sometimes misunderstood to be generally recommended.